Sitemap Configuration

 - Add

-data-navieo-idto key elements — the CLI auto-detects these and gives them high-confidence selectors - Keep selectors up to date — when you rename IDs or change
+data-navieo-idto key elements — the scanner auto-detects these and gives them high-confidence selectors - Re-scan after major UI changes — click "Scan Codebase" in the dashboard to refresh your sitemap

 - Include docs — contextual documentation helps the AI answer "why" questions, not just "how"